tradecloud/tradecloud-docs-connectors/webhook-connector/order-events.md

 ## Order contacts

-Both buyer and supplier can update their order contact.
+Both buyer and supplier can reassign their order contact.

 | OrderEvent                         | Webhook Configuration                                |
 | ---------------------------------- | ---------------------------------------------------- |